 Migrating Production workloads is a big task.
 One that requires planning and consideration.
-If you are taking on Azure Migration as part of your business, be aware that this should be project managed, with clear guidelines and goal objectives.
+If you are taking on an Azure Migrate task as part of your business, be aware that this should be project managed with clear guidelines and goal objectives.

 Azure Migrate Planning and Assessment

 Azure migrate is the product used to migrate HyperV, VMware, Physical, and Other Cloud servers into Azure.
-Each migration must have a project, you can either have one big project with everything in it, or as I prefer, have multiple projects broken down to VMware, Hyper, and Physical
+Each migration must have a project; you can either have one big project with everything in it or, as I prefer, have multiple projects broken down into VMware, Hyper, and Physical

 Step 1 – Create an Azure Migrate Project

 The first thing you need to do is:

 - Open the Azure Portal and search for the Azure Migrate blade.

 - Find the Servers button underneath the Migration Goals menu on the Azure Migrate blade.

 IMPORTANT: The servers area should be blank if you haven’t dabbled with Azure Migrate before.
 If you have stuff in there, press the change button at the top right next to migrate the project.

 - On the next menu, Settings, locate the click here button to create a new project.